Off-payroll working in the public sector: reform of intermediaries legislation

 A public authority is responsible for:

-- determining whether off-payroll working rules should apply initially and when there are contractual changes, as the party engaging the worker for a specific task or role
+- determining whether off-payroll working in the public sector rules should apply initially and when there are contractual changes, as the party engaging the worker for a specific task or role

-- where they are using an agency or other third party to provide labour, notifying them whether off-payroll working rules should apply to the contract they have with the worker
+- where they are using an agency or other third party to provide labour, notifying them whether off-payroll working in the public sector rules should apply to the contract they have with the worker

 - for contracts starting after 6 April 2017, notifying their decision before entering into the contract or before the provision of services begins - if it fails to do so, it becomes responsible for accounting for PAYE as if it were a fee-payer